 In short, the more you charge, the higher your outstanding balances.
-And the higher your balances, the lower your available credit and credit score will be.
+And the higher your balances, the lower your available credit.

 If you visit just about any credit card issuer’s website, you should be able to find an area to increase your credit limit online.

 Typically, all you need to do is enter enter your gross annual income and monthly housing/rent payment.

 With other issuers, such as American Express, you are asked to enter your desired credit limit and then hope they extend it to you.
 Apparently you can get 3x your starting limit with little trouble.